shrutiy14/-shrutiy14-.github.io-IngredenitsVsCalories-/README.md

 ></iframe>

 ## Interesting Aggregates

+We wanted to further understand rhe relationship between number of ingredients and calories.
+The pivot table below shows the mean, sum, minimum, and maximum calories of recipes grouped by the number of ingredients.
+We see a very general increase in mean calories as the number of ingredients rises, but it is important to note that the pivot table also showcases that a few simpler recipes with fewer ingredients tend to have higher mean calorie values, suggesting that high-calorie ingredients are often used in simpler recipes.

 |   n_ingredients |   ('mean', 'calories') |   ('sum', 'calories') |   ('min', 'calories') |   ('max', 'calories') |
 |----------------:|-----------------------:|----------------------:|----------------------:|----------------------:|